q19316/Pytorch-Attention-RNN-for-SVHN/README.md

 ### Inspect data
 Data aumentation is crucial to combact overfitting.
-Specifically, we apply radnom cropping and color jittering to the images Running `data.py` can visualize exactly the differences:
+Specifically, we apply random cropping and color jittering to the images Running `data.py` can visualize exactly the differences:
 ```bash
 python data.py